KeplerGO/kepler-3d-printing-model/README.md

 * [Credits](#credits)
 * [Caution](#caution)

-If you decide to have a go at printing this model, or if you are using this puzzle as part of any outreach activities, then we would love to hear about your experiences.
-Please consider sharing a photograph of your experiment by opening a [pull request](pulls), or contact us at keplergo@mail.arc.nasa.gov.
+If you decide to print this model, or if you end up using it for educational purposes, we would love to hear about your experiences.
+Please consider sharing a photograph of your experiment by opening a [pull request](pulls) or contact us at keplergo@mail.arc.nasa.gov.

 ## Preview